saychuwho/IMRLEnv/README.md

 ## Changes

+- 2023.09.19 : changed time scale will be 12, DQN code is finished.
 - 2023.09.14 : changed reward with "diffence of average waiting time", made server version app displays information of env in console at the begining of episode.
 - 2023.09.13 : made DQN agnet(not confirmed) and changed folder names to run IMRLEnv_main.py easily
 - 2023.08.21 : solved environment reset problem, uploaded several different platform version of IMRLEnv, add argument option to select platform.